What is BVT?

 New Build is checked mainly for two things:

-- It is a subset of tests that verify main functionalities.
+- This is a subset of tests that verify the main functionalities.

 - The BVT’s are typically run on daily builds and if the BVT fails the build is rejected and a new build is released after the fixes are done.

-- The advantage of BVT is it saves the efforts of a test team to setup and test a build when major functionality is broken.
+- The advantage of BVT is that it saves the efforts of a test team to set up and test a build when major functionality is broken.

-- Design BVTs carefully enough to cover basic functionality.
+- Design BVTs carefully to cover basic functionality.

-- Typically BVT should not run more than 30 minutes.
+- Typically BVT should not run for more than 30 minutes.

 These basic checks are worth before build release to test team for testing.
 You will save time and money by discovering the build flaws at the very beginning using BVT.

-This is very tricky decision to take before automating the BVT task.
-Keep in mind that success of BVT depends on which test cases you include in BVT.
+This is a very tricky decision to make before automating the BVT task.
+Keep in mind that the success of BVT depends on which test cases you include in BVT.

-Here are some simple tips to include test cases in your BVT automation suite:
+Here are some simple tips to include in Test Cases in your BVT Automation Suite:

 - Include only critical test cases in BVT.

-- All test cases included in BVT should be stable.
+- All test cases included in the BVT should be stable.

-- All the test cases should have known expected result.
+- All test cases should have known the expected results.

-- Make sure all included critical functionality test cases are sufficient for application test coverage.
+- Make sure that all included critical functionality test cases are sufficient for application test coverage.

-Also do not includes modules in BVT, which are not yet stable.
-For some under-development features you can’t predict expected behavior as these modules are unstable and you might know some known failures before testing for these incomplete modules.
-There is no point using such modules or test cases in BVT.
+Also, do not include modules in BVT, which are not yet stable.
+Due to some under-development features, you can’t predict expected behavior as these modules are unstable and you might know some known failures before testing for these incomplete modules.
+There is no point in using such modules or test cases in BVT.

-Example: Test cases to be included in BVT for Text editor application (Some sample tests only):
+For Example, Test cases to be included in BVT for Text editor application (some sample tests only):

-2) Test cases for writing something into text editor
+- Test cases for writing something into the text editor.

-3) Test case for copy, cut, paste functionality of text editor
+- Test case for copy, cut, and paste functionality of text editor.

-4) Test case for opening, saving, deleting text file.
+- Test cases for opening, saving, and deleting text files.

-These are some sample test cases, which can be marked as ‘critical’ and for every minor or major changes in application these basic critical test cases should be executed.
+These are some sample test cases which can be marked as “critical” and for every minor or major change in the application, these basic critical test cases should be executed.
 This task can be easily accomplished by BVT.

-BVT automation suits needs to be maintained and modified time-to-time.
+BVT automation suits need to be maintained and modified from time-to-time.
 E.g. include test cases in BVT when there are new stable project modules available.

 Say Build verification automation test suite executed after any new build.

-1) The result of BVT execution is sent to all the email ID’s associated with that project.
+- The results of the BVT execution will be sent to all the email ID’s associated with the project.

-3) If BVT fails then BVT owner diagnose the cause of failure.
+- If BVT fails then BVT owner diagnoses the cause of failure.

-4) If the failure cause is defect in build, all the relevant information with failure logs is sent to respective developers.
+- If the cause of failure is a defect in the build, then all the relevant information with failure logs will be sent to the respective developers.

-5) Developer on his initial diagnostic replies to team about the failure cause.
-Whether this is really a bug?
-And if it’s a bug then what will be his bug-fixing scenario.
+- Developer on his initial diagnostic replies to the team about the failure cause.
+Is this really a bug?
+If it’s a bug then what will be his bug-fixing scenario?

-6) On bug fix once again BVT test suite is executed and if build passes BVT, the build is passed to test team for further detail functionality, performance and other testes.
+- On the bug fix, once again the BVT test suite is executed and if the build passes BVT, the build is passed to the test team for further detailed functionality, performance, and other tests.

 This process gets repeated for every new build.

-You need to troubleshoot the cause for the BVT break and need to take proper action after diagnosis.
+You need to troubleshoot the cause of the BVT break and need to take proper action after diagnosis.

-1) Spend considerable time writing BVT test cases scripts.
+- Spend considerable time writing BVT test case scripts.

-2) Log as much detailed info as possible to diagnose the BVT pass or fail result.
-This will help developer team to debug and quickly know the failure cause.
+- Log as much detailed info as possible to diagnose if the BVT passes or fails as a result.
+This will help the developer team to debug and quickly understand the failure cause.

-3) Select stable test cases to include in BVT.
-For new features if new critical test case passes consistently on different configuration then promote this test case in your BVT suite.
-This will reduce the probability of frequent build failure due to new unstable modules and test cases.
+- Select stable test cases to include in BVT.
+For new features, if a new critical test case passes consistently on a different configuration then promote this test case in your BVT suite.
+This will reduce the probability of frequent build failures due to new unstable modules and test cases.

-4) Automate BVT process as much as possible.
-Right from build release process to BVT result - automate everything.
+- Automate the BVT process as much as possible.
+Right from the build release process to the BVT results – automate everything.

-Some chocolates or team coffee party from developer who breaks the build will do.
+- Have some penalties for breaking the build ;-) Some chocolate or team coffee party from a developer who breaks the build will do.

-If you have some experience in BVT process then please share it with our readers in comments below.
+If you have some experience in the BVT process then please share it with our readers in the comments below.

 thanks a lot Vijay for the post.